saint2706/A4A/README.md

 ## Usage

 ```
-usage: inb4404.py [-h] [-r N] [--connections N] thread [thread ...]
+usage: inb4404.py [-h] [-f] [-p PATH] [-a FILE] [--connections N]
+                  [--retries N]
+                  thread [thread ...]

+A4A is a Python script to download all files from 4chan(nel) threads.

 positional arguments:
   thread                url of the thread

 optional arguments:
   -h, --help            show this help message and exit
+  -f, --filenames       use original filenames instead of UNIX timestamps
+  -p, --path PATH       set output directory (def: <script location>/downloads)
+  -a, --archive FILE    keep track of downloaded files by logging MD5 hashes
+  --connections N       number of connections to use (def: 10)
-  -r, --retries N     how often to resume download after thrown errors (default: 5)
+  --retries N           how often to retry a thread if errors occur (def: 5)
-                        (N<0 to retry indefinitely)
+                          N<0 to retry indefinitely (not recommended)
-  --connections N     number of connections to use (default: 10)
 ```

 ## Requirements